fourward-thinking/fourward-thinking.github.io/index.md

 <img src="html-mockups/m1-completed-tasks.png" alt="Completed M1 Tasks" />

 ## Milestone 2
-The goal of Milestone 2 is to add a few more mockup pages, as well as to implement the back-end of in-place mockups.
-Our Milestone 2 project board can be found on our [GitHub Project M2 Page](https://github.com/orgs/fourward-thinking/projects/3)
+The goal of Milestone 2 was to add a few more mockup pages, as well as to implement the back-end of in-place mockups.
+Our Milestone 2 project board can be found on our [GitHub Project M2 Page](https://github.com/orgs/fourward-thinking/projects/3).

+## Milestone 3
+The goal of Milestone 3 is to complete all remaining functionality within the app, and polish the user interface.
+Our Milestone 3 project board can be found on our [GitHub Project M3 Page](https://github.com/orgs/fourward-thinking/projects/4).

 ## Going Further
 After implementing the basic functionality, here are ideas for more advanced features: